ibm-cloud-docs/openwhisk/actions.md

 Create an action, which is a top-level function that returns a JSON object.
 You can combine actions into a package to simplify the management of your actions.
 {: shortdesc}

-Before you begin:
+**Before you begin**</br>
 To create an action, your source code must meet certain requirements.
-For example, if you want to create an action from code that is contained in multiple files, package your code as a single file before you create the action.
-See [Preparing your app code for serverless](/docs/openwhisk?topic=cloud-functions-prep) for details about the requirements for each runtime.
+For example, if you want to create an action from code that is contained in multiple files, package your code as a single .zip file before you create the action.

+See [Preparing apps for actions](/docs/openwhisk?topic=cloud-functions-prep) for details about the requirements for packaging code for each runtime.

 ## Creating actions from the CLI